 The integration of the research groups within the cluster is well established and with significant impact on the larger research community on modeling and validation through strong impact on a number of important international conferences within the area.
-Also, partners of the cluster - often in collaboration with other clusters - have made significant effort in spreading of excellence beyond the ARTIST2 NoE through PhD schools and industrial seminars.
+Also, partners of the cluster often in collaboration with other clusters - have made significant effort in spreading of excellence beyond the ARTIST2 NoE through PhD schools and industrial seminars.
 Collaborative European and National projects also play a major role.
-More systematic knowledge transfer to industry through long-term collaboration on industrial development projects has been performed by individual partners.
-The national centers ESI (Embedded Systems Institute, Eindhoven, The Netherlands), CISS (Center for Embedded Software Systems, Aalborg, Denmark), and the regional center CTI (Centre des Technologies d'integration, Grenoble France) have specific resources reserved for such activities.
+More systematic knowledge transfer to industry through long-term collaboration on industrial development 214373 ArtistDesign NoE projects has been performed by individual partners.
+The national centers ESI (Embedded Systems Institute, Eindhoven, The Netherlands), CISS (Center for Embedded Software Systems, Aalborg, Denmark), and the regional center CRI (Centre de Recherche Intégrative, Grenoble France) have specific resources reserved for such activities.